 A fine, white firing, refractory, kaolinized sand suitable as a body constituent to diversify particle size, add texture, improve drying, and reduce plasticity.
-This is a unique and quite consistant material mined in Southern Saskatchewan.
-It is about 60-70% fine 60-80 mesh silica sand and 30-40% clean white plastic kaolin.
-The raw lump material has an exceptionally clean appearance.
+This is a unique and consistant material mined in Southern Saskatchewan.
+It is about 40% fine 60-100 mesh silica sand.
+The rest is kaolinite clay (with some other feldspathic and clay minerals).
+The raw lump material has an exceptionally clean appearance and slakes readily to its ultimate particle sizes.
 We find this material valuable as a body additive to improve drying, to add texture, and to open up the matrix to prevent bloating.
 Since refractory clays are often too plastic Kaosand is a very useful clean additive that cuts plasticity and maintains the refractory character.

 This is a non-plastic material, it cannot be mixed with water and formed by itself.
 If Kaosand is employed in plastic clay bodies at less than 10% its presence is often barely detectable, even on the potter's wheel.

 However in less plastic bodies and in greater amounts its presence will add a a significant sandy texture, increase water splitting in the plastic stage, and increase the generation of slip during throwing.

 Test bars made from 50% Kaosand and 50% ball clay; fired to cone 10R (top) and from 7 to 11 oxidation (proceeding downward)

 Since Kaosand is high in quartz mineral adding too much to a body may compromise its ability to pass through quartz inversion without cracking in the kiln.
 However since the quartz particles are quite fine this is normally not a problem as long as less than about 15% is employed.

 Kaosand does have some fine iron particles that display as very tiny black specks in oxidation but are larger in reduction.